 These Green Thoughts: On Artists and Climate Action

 Free admission.
-This conversation is co-sponsored by the Fort Mason Center for Arts & Culture and held on the occasion of Joan Jonas’ They Come to Us without a Word exhibition, on view at FMCAC through March 10.
+This conversation was co-sponsored by Fort Mason Center for Arts & Culture and held on the occasion of Joan Jonas’ They Come to Us without a Word exhibition, previously on view at FMCAC through March 10, 2019.

 About the Panel: